rcornwell/sims/SEL32/README.md

 #rundma1x67.ini - dsk/mpx1xdma0; type "../sel32 rundma1x67.ini" to run.
 The disk is booted up to the TSM> prompt and logged in as "SYSTEM".
-MPX can be accessed from a second Linux screen by using the command "telnet locallhost 4747".
+MPX can be accessed from a second Linux screen by using the command "telnet localhost 4747".
 This will bring up the "ENTER OWNERNAME AND KEY:".
 Any name is valid, but SYSTEM should be used.
 At the "TSM>" prompt, type "EXIT" to exit TSM.
 Use ^G to get the login prompt when the "RING IN FOR SERVICE" message is displayed.